will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 Transaction isolation is a dense topic with a lot of history.
 There have been many attempts over the years to formalize various isolation concepts, thought [it is not always clear](https://dl.acm.org/doi/pdf/10.1145/3035918.3056096) to what extent these attempts have clarified things or just introduced new layers of complexity and notation.
 The rise of distributed systems and the need to reason about isolation in these contexts has worsened the problem over the past decade or so.

 If we want to say anything precise about transaction isolation, we need some formal model in which to reason about it.
-There are, however, a host of different formalisms that all approach the problem from subtly different angles, with different goals, notation, frameworks, etc. ([Adya](https://pmg.csail.mit.edu/papers/adya-phd.pdf), [Cerone](https://drops.dagstuhl.de/storage/00lipics/lipics-vol042-concur2015/LIPIcs.CONCUR.2015.58/LIPIcs.CONCUR.2015.58.pdf), [Crooks](https://dl.acm.org/doi/10.1145/3087801.3087802)).
-It is helpful, then, to try to understand the common underyling concepts between any of these formalisms.
+There are a host of different formalisms that all approach the problem from different angles, with different goals, notation, frameworks, etc. ([Adya](https://pmg.csail.mit.edu/papers/adya-phd.pdf), [Cerone](https://drops.dagstuhl.de/storage/00lipics/lipics-vol042-concur2015/LIPIcs.CONCUR.2015.58/LIPIcs.CONCUR.2015.58.pdf), [Crooks](https://dl.acm.org/doi/10.1145/3087801.3087802)).
+It is helpful, though, to try to understand some common underyling concepts between these, particularly for two modern, "state-centric" formalisms of isolation, [Cerone 2015](https://drops.dagstuhl.de/storage/00lipics/lipics-vol042-concur2015/LIPIcs.CONCUR.2015.58/LIPIcs.CONCUR.2015.58.pdf) and [Crooks 2017](https://dl.acm.org/doi/10.1145/3087801.3087802).

 A unifying concept of essentially any transaction isolation formalism is that an isolation definition can be viewed as a *condition over a set of committed transactions*.
-That is, given some set of transactions that were committed by a database, these transactions either satisfy a given isolation level or not, based on the sequence of read/write operations present in each of these transactions.
+That is, given some set of transactions that were committed by a database system, these transactions either satisfy a given isolation level or not, based on the sequence of read/write operations present in each of these transactions.

 <div style="text-align: center">